The “Medusa Complex” in Greek society

 There are no cheetahs and antelopes in Greece, but you may have seen something similar when you drive on a rural road.
 If a rabbit is caught in the headlights, it will “freeze”, as if it is waiting for its death.

-When facing danger, all animals, man included, usually fight or flee.
-If they deem that it is likely to win they attack, if not then they flee.
+When facing danger, all animals, man included, usually will fight or flee.
+If they deem that it is likely to win they attack, if not, they flee.

-The third case, that is ”freezing”, occurs when they face a formidable enemy and realize that they can’t escape.
+The third case, which is ”freezing”, happens when they face a formidable enemy and realize that they can’t escape.

 Tonic immobility serves two purposes:

-If the hunter omits to make sure that the victim is dead (even though cheetahs are not prone to do so), then as they carry them to a quite place to have their lunch or as they check out if a stronger predator is lurking, the victim may seize the chance and attempt to escape.
+If the hunter neglects to make sure that the victim is dead (even though cheetahs are not prone to do so), then as they carry them to a quiet place to have their lunch or as they check out if a stronger predator is lurking, the victim may seize the opportunity and attempt to escape.

 But even if the cheetah tucks promptly into the antelope, this freezing offers a painless death, since the mechanisms of pain are suppressed.